 Jennifer Nguyen is the director of postsecondary success at the Stupski Foundation.
 She is responsible for implementing a strategy for postsecondary success in the San Francisco Bay Area and Hawaiʻi.
 She joined the Stupski Foundation in 2019.

-Jennifer brings over 10 years of experience working with students at every level of the education system.
-Previously, Jennifer served as the Director of the Student Center for Academic Achievement (SCAA) – a comprehensive academic support and tutoring center – at California State University, East Bay in Hayward, California.
-Under her leadership, the SCAA grew significantly, culminating in the employment of 115 students and a reach of over 22,000 tutoring and study sessions each year.
+Jennifer brings more than 10 years of experience working with students at every level of the education system.
+Previously, Jennifer served as the director of the student center for academic achievement (SCAA) – a comprehensive academic support and tutoring center – at California State University, East Bay in Hayward, California.
+Under her leadership, the SCAA grew significantly, culminating in the employment of 115 students and a reach of more than 22,000 tutoring and study sessions each year.

-A first generation college student from Houston, Texas, Jennifer holds an M.A. and B.A. in English Literature from Georgetown University.
-In her spare time, she is a published creative non-fiction and short story writer.
+A first-generation college student from Houston, Jennifer holds a Masters and Bachelor of Arts in English Literature from Georgetown University.
+In her spare time, she is a published creative nonfiction and short story writer.